-The Light Council is the collective decision-making body of the Light mages of Britain, made up out of (currently) fifteen mages.
-Six are non-voting members, known as the Junior Council, and nine are voting members, known as the Senior Council.
+The Light Council is the collective decision-making body of the Light mages of Britain, made up out of (currently) thirteen mages.
+Six are non-voting members, known as the Junior Council, and seven are voting members, known as the Senior Council.
 The Senior Council have (at least theoretically) total authority over all mages in the country.

 Beneath the Senior and Junior Council are layers of administration and bureaucracy that take orders from the Council and carry those orders out.
 These administrative arms and lower-ranking members are the face of the Council, and the ones that other people actually meet.
 Confusingly, these people are also called the ‘Council’.
 In practice when mages say ‘the Council’ they tend to mean both the Light Council and everyone who works under it, in the same way that when people say the ‘British Government’ they can mean the Cabinet, the Civil Service, the people in between, or all of them at once.

 Other mages tend to see the Council as monolithic, but it really isn’t.
 There are dozens of factions within the Council and they spend far more time arguing amongst themselves than they do enforcing their will on other mages.
 It takes a significant external threat to get the Council to unite, and even then the factions are almost guaranteed to disagree on whether it counts as a threat or not.